 Smoking Cessation.
 Where do I Start?

-The US Surgeon General stated that quitting smoking is the single most important step that smokers can take to enhance the length and quality of their lives.
+According to the US Surgeon General, quitting smoking is the single most important step that smokers can take to enhance the length and quality of their lives.
 It has been reported that over 70% of smokers want to quit and as many as 50% attempt to quit every year.
 This is equally, if not more important, for people who have received a cancer diagnosis.
 Continuing to use tobacco during treatment can make treatments more difficult to tolerate, increase side effects and even undermine their effectiveness.

 Unfortunately, the addiction to all forms of tobacco is real and difficult to overcome, even more so without support.
 Support can come from other ex-smokers, family and friends, supportive websites (quit nets) and phone numbers (quit lines), medication and formal support programs.
 Despite these resources, it often takes multiple attempts for a person to give up smoking for good.
 So where should a person who wants to quit start?